fillika/fillika-smooth-scroll/README.md

 })
 ```

-*or* you can download file from dist forder and add to your HTML as as script function smoothScroll will be available global.
+**or** you can download file from *dist* forder and add to your HTML as script function smoothScroll will be available global.

 # Config